 These families face splintered care that is hard to find, hard to get, and incredibly frustrating for parents already overwhelmed by the challenges, fear and frustrations that come from raising a child with neurological insult.
 Staffed with the neurologists, behavioral pediatricians, therapists and specialists these children need, the PANDA Children's Neurological Center has multidisciplinary teams which work together to evaluate, diagnose and develop treatment plans for each patient.

 The finest physicians and specialists who treat children with brain injury are hard to find and expensive to recruit.
 PANDA has made a two-year commitment to raise more than $1 million to create the physical space for the Center, to recruit a top-notch team, to provide seed money to ensure the Center grows and flourishes, and to promise that every child in Arizona who needs its services can receive them, regardless of their ability to pay.
-Thanks to your generous support, the PANDA Children's Neurological Center is now well on it's way to becoming a reality.
-To date, we have raised $800,000 toward our goal.
-This year we plan to complete our $1 million commitment to the pediatric neurological center.

 The 2008 “Children Helping Children” Fashion Show proceeds funded the “Women in Science” program being developed at the Steele Children’s Research Center.
 While more and more women enter the medical field every year, currently only 25% of physicians are women and even fewer practice medical research.
 The Steele Center’s “Women in Science” program supports promising female physician-scientists as they build their clinical and research careers.